Last updated on April 14th, 2023 at 07:28 pm

 You don’t absolutely need a sewing machine for the project, but it will make things a bit easier.
 Whether you decide to sew by hand or use a machine, you’ll also need thread in a color that works with the t-shirt.
 You’ll also need scissors and pins.
 A tape measure is optional, but it can help ensure your finished pillow cover is just the right size.
 Since t-shirts stretch, though, being a tiny bit off usually is not a major issue.

 Cut the Back Pieces

 Lay the t-shirt out on a flat surface and prepare to cut the back pieces.
 Since this is an envelope-style pillow cover, there will be two pieces of fabric overlapping in the center of the pillow on the back.
 The hem on the bottom of the shirt will be the ends of the back opening of the completed project.
+If you want to add some flair to your pillow, consider attaching embroidery patches to the fabric before cutting.
 Starting at the bottom, cut a rectangle from the front and back of the shirt that is three-quarters the length of your pillow and the same as its width.

 Cut the Front Piece